Sign in →

 Ordering Guidance

 This test is only performed on specimens from pediatric patients being considered for enrollment in a Children's Oncology Group (COG) protocol.
-If this test is ordered and the laboratory is informed that the patient is not on a COG protocol, this test will be canceled and automatically reordered by the laboratory as BALPF / B-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), FISH, Pediatric Varies.
+If this test is ordered and the laboratory is informed that the patient is not on a COG protocol, this test will be canceled and automatically reordered by the laboratory as BALFP / Pediatric B-Lymphoblastic Leukemia/Lymphoma panel, FISH, Varies.

 Shipping Instructions